We love this hostel! It gets our thumbs up for consistently high customer ratings and excellent quality scores.

 Your booking is guaranteed and we don't charge any booking fees.

-Manly Backpackers IS the only place to stay in Sydney really, we have the best of both worlds, epic location, a place to call home, beach and loads of events to keep your trip down-under absolutely br...
+Stoke Beach House is the only place to stay in Sydney really, we have the best of both worlds, epic location, a place to call home, beach and loads of events to keep your trip down-under....
 More...

 Manly Bunkhouse is a backpacker hostel situated in the heart of Manly.
 We provide budget accommodation for students and travellers in a quiet beachside location....
 More...